4dagio/assessment/README.md

 <!-- GETTING STARTED -->
 ## Codebase

-For development this project we can use **Hexagonal Architecture**, is driven by the idea that the application is central to your system.
+To developed this project it can be used **Hexagonal Architecture**, is driven by the idea that the application is central to your system.
 All inputs and outputs reach or leave the core of the application through a port that isolates the application from external technologies, tools and delivery mechanics
 I can use this template to codeBase:
 [Hexagonal Architecture](https://github.com/Amitpnk/Hexagonal-architecture-ASP.NET-Core)